In the past, when people thought about health in the workplace, the main concern focused on “health and safety” such as physical hazards.

 Much of wellbeing starts with making your people feel confident enough to speak up when they are suffering.

-Therefore, it’s important there are mechanisms in place for your staff.
+Therefore, there must be mechanisms in place for your staff.
 For example, normalizing discussions about mental health should become a priority.

 Likewise, having a wellbeing program such as the Employee Assistance Programme from LifeWorks in place also helps to reduce the stigma of mental health.

-With this program, employees have 24/7 access to counseling and online wellbeing resources, allowing them to reach out when they are struggling.
+With this program, employees have 24/7 access to counselling and online wellbeing resources, allowing them to reach out when they are struggling.